 About I3RC

-The I3RC project was initiated by Robert Cahalan in the mid-1990s, with funding from the Department of Energy Atmospheric Radiation Measurement Program and the NASA Radiation Sciences Program, and with endorsements from International Radiation Commission and GEWEX Radiation Panel.
+The Intercomparison of 3D Radiation Codes (I3RC) project was initiated by Dr. Robert Cahalan in the mid-1990s, with funding from the Department of Energy Atmospheric Radiation Measurement Program and the NASA Radiation Sciences Program, with endorsements from International Radiation Commission and GEWEX Radiation Panel.
 Its goals include:

 - comparing methods available for 3D atmospheric radiative transfer calculations